 At last, it’s starting to feel like autumn here!
 It even rained a little bit today (insert happy dance here)!
-I’m so ready for the fall and everything related to it – rainy days, cooler weather, colourful leaves (we don’t get them much, but still), apple pies and pumpkins.
+I’m so ready for the fall and everything related to it – rainy days, cooler weather, colorful leaves (we don’t get them much, but still), apple pies, and pumpkins.

-> Did you know that the largest pie made of pumpkin was in 2010 and weighed 3,699 lb (1,678 kg)?
+Did you know that the largest pie made of pumpkin was in 2010 and weighed 3,699 lb (1,678 kg)?

 But before we go to all those heavenly recipes, let’s learn some interesting facts about pumpkins!

 - The name pumpkin comes from the Greek word pepon (large melon).

 - Pumpkins are fruit.

 - Pumpkins are 90 percent water.

 - Antarctica is the only continent that pumpkins won’t grow in.

 - Pumpkin seeds are a good source of protein, magnesium, copper, and zinc.